 - 1. Open any fuel cock.

 - 2. Disengage the engine.

-- 3. If the engine has a battery master switch: Connect the power using the battery master switch.
+- 3. If the engine has a battery master switch: Switch on the power by means of the battery master switch.

 - 4. Start the motor.

 If the fuel tank has been run dry or if the engine has not been used for a long time, bleed the fuel system.
-See the section Bleeding the fuel system.
+Refer to the Bleeding the fuel system section.